-Simply provide your Social Security number, the date you will retire, and your federal withholding status and number of exemptions to start the process.
-During your interview, we will discuss any optional service or credit under reciprocal systems, upgrading any pre-July 1998 service credit, enrolling in the Teachers' Retirement Insurance Program, and signing up for direct deposit.
+When you plan to retire, you should contact us approximately three to four months before your retirement date.
+Simply call (800) 877-7896 and we will outline your options, after which you will receive a personalized set of forms to review and sign.
+During your interview, we will discuss any optional service or credit under reciprocal systems, enrolling in the Teachers' Retirement Insurance Program, and signing up for direct deposit.